 Witch hysteria get a social-media makeover (trending) in writer/director Sam Levinson’s Assassination Nation (2018).

-The movie takes place in an affluent American suburb by the name of Salem, appropriately enough, where an online hack, which is to say prank, doxxes everyone’s pics and browser history for the requisite public outrage, shaming, and shunning.
+The movie takes place in an affluent American suburb by the name of Salem, appropriately enough, where an online hack, which is to say prank, doxxes half the town’s pics and browser history for the requisite public outrage, shaming, and shunning.
 At this point Salem collectively loses it.
 Mobs of vigilantes roam the streets under the OG privacy setting of masks and look for somebody vulnerable to blame.

 It’s an attractive slice of our current predicament and an overall successful satire, and it comes complete with some excellent gore, but it’s not without its flaws.
 One of which is that it needs more gore.